COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Evaluation of Subjective Reports of Cognitive Impairment

-As with all patient-reported symptoms and signs, a thorough evaluation will help determine the cause of cognitive impairment and define potential interventions to reverse the symptoms or stabilize the patient.
-A focused history and physical examination will assess the following:
+As with all patient-reported symptoms and signs, a thorough evaluation will help determine the cause of cognitive impairment and potential interventions to reverse the symptoms or stabilize the patient.
+A focused history and physical examination can assess the following:

-The routine use of neuroimaging is not warranted unless there are concerns for specific complications from the cancer or its treatment, e.g., metastatic cancer to the brain.
+The routine use of neuroimaging is not warranted unless there are concerns about specific complications from the cancer or its treatment, e.g., metastatic cancer to the brain.

-In addition to responding respectfully and compassionately to patients' concerns about cognitive impairment, the oncology clinician faces questions on how best to inform patients about the risks of cognitive impairment and whether to routinely screen all patients, or limit screening to patients at higher risk.
+In addition to responding respectfully and compassionately to patients' concerns about cognitive impairment, the oncology clinician faces questions on how best to inform patients about the risks of cognitive impairment and whether to screen all patients routinely or limit screening to patients at higher risk.